 Over time, the cooking process became mundane and the meals start piling up.
 So we looked at how long people continued to use Blue Apron before discontinuing it.

-User journey after receiving the box
+User Journey after receiving the box

-Comparing weekly schedules of Blue Apron users and non-users
+Comparing weekly schedules of users vs non-users

 We decided to look at other brands to understand where Blue Apron stood amongst its competitors

-Market categories for subscription service models
+Market Categories for subscription models